Do you lead or guide change?

-Both leading and guiding change requires a vision of what could be, but intrinsic to guiding change is adherence to one’s core values.
-It is ensuring that people believe in not only the ‘what’ but the ‘why’ of change and understand how it affects them personally.
+Both leading and guiding change require a vision of what could be, but intrinsic to guiding change is adherence to one’s core values.
+It is ensuring that people believe in not only the ‘what’ but the ‘why’ of change.
+They understand how it affects them personally.

 Unlike leading change, where one’s authority and power dictate what, when and how things will be done, guiding change is about educating, teaching, and encouraging people in the direction you wish to go, not necessarily on a well-defined path.
 It is recognizing there are many ways to arrive at the same destination and the journey is often just as important as where you wind up.